 dark chocolate ganache filling

-- 6 tablespoons (85g) Unsalted Butter, softened to room temperature and cut into slices
+- 6 tbsp Unsalted Butter, room temperature and cut into slices

-- Adjust your oven rack to the 2nd level mark and pre-heat your oven to 350°F. Lightly spray the tart pan with a flour-based baking spray, then set it on a cookie sheet or jelly roll pan.
+- Adjust your oven rack to the 2nd level position (just above center) and preheat your oven to 350°F. Lightly spray a 9 ½ inch round tart pan with a flour-based baking spray, then set it on a cookie sheet or jelly roll pan.

 - Using a food processor, pulverize the gingersnap cookies into fine crumbs.
 Add in the melted unsalted butter, then blend until mixture forms.
 Mixture should be soft and similar to wet sand, and can easily be pressed into the tart pan.

-- Press the gingersnap crumb mixture firmly into the bottom and sides of the 9.5 inch round tart pan with removable bottom.
+- Press the gingersnap crumb mixture firmly into the bottom and sides of the prepared 9 ½ inch round tart pan with removable bottom.
 You can use the bottom of a glass or measuring cup to smooth out the bottom and sides.